remix-run/remix/docs/tutorials/jokes.md

 <docs-warning>If your database gets messed up, you can always delete the `prisma/dev.db` file and run `npx prisma db push` again.</docs-warning>

-Next, we're going to write a little file that will "seed" our database with test data.
+Remix, we're going to write a little file that will "seed" our database with test data.
 Again, this isn't really remix-specific stuff, so I'll just give this to you (don't worry, we'll get back to remix soon):

 💿 Copy this into a new file called `prisma/seed.ts`